palantir/foundry-platform-python/README.md

 ### User token
 > [!WARNING]
-> User tokens are associated with your personal Foundry user account and must not be used in
+> User tokens are associated with your personal Gotham user account and must not be used in
 > production applications or committed to shared or public code repositories.
 We recommend
 > you store test API tokens as environment variables during development.
 For authorizing
 > production applications, you should register an OAuth2 application (see